Igloo Marine Ultra Cooler Review

 In addition to this, all of these products are equipped with non-corrosive hardware.
 While not as strong as the stainless steel found on the hard-sided coolers, the material used here is still plenty resilient and should last for many years.

 Depending on which model you go with, there are several carrying methods to choose from.
-In fact, several models come with more than one.
+Several models come with more than one.
 For instance, the Marina Ultra Coast Bag has both an adjustable padded shoulder strap as well as an easy-grip overhead handle.
 This helps to ensure that you have a good, slip-free grip no matter what position you are in.

 Another cool feature is the removable hard plastic liner available on certain models.
 For example, the HLC 24-can cooler bag comes with this easy-to-clean hard plastic shell.
 This shell not only helps with rigidity but also provides an easy way to clean the cooler bag after a fishing trip.

-As you can clearly see, each cooler bag will have its own unique perks.
-But one thing that they all share (in addition to their ability to be out on the water) is there helpful additional storage options.
+As you can see, each cooler bag will have its unique perks.
+But one thing that they all share (in addition to their ability to be out on the water) is their helpful additional storage options.
 Every model will come with at least one external pocket.
 And in cases like the Marine Ultra Tacklebox, it will come with several including ones on the side.
+This will give you plenty of space for hanging various cooler accessories or anything else that you can think of.

 As for added toughness and to give a boost to ice life, you will find Igloo MaxCold insulation.
 And with the recent model updates, Igloo has increased the foam thickness by 25%.
 This is sure to give a boost to performance.